Congress workers detained in UP's Mahoba | Politics

 Congress workers detained in UP's Mahoba

-Over 150 party workers and leaders, including former Union minister Pradip Jain Aditya, were taken into custody and their two-wheelers were seized, claimed Lodha.
-ASP Rajendra Kumar Gautam, however, said 26 Congress workers staging the protest without permission were detained and taken to the Police Lines
+Over 150 party workers and leaders, including former Union minister Pradip Jain Aditya, were taken into custody and their two-wheelers were seized, Lodhi claimed.
+ASP Gautam, however, said 26 Congress workers staging the protest without permission were detained and taken to the Police Lines.

 - READ MORE ON: